Kansas National Guard, Armenia partnership stays strong with help of 35th Infantry Division

-Members of the 35th Infantry Division’s operations section met with the Armenian National Defense Research University, members of the ministry of defense general staff, and students of the Vazgen Sargsyan Military Academy as part of the Kansas Army National Guard State Partnership Program September 1-16.
-The exchange consisted of discussions and training on mission command and the officer/non-commissioned officer relationship from a U.S. Army and National Guard perspective.
-(Courtesy Photo)
+YEREVAN, Armenia - Members of the 35th Infantry Division staff met with the Armenian National Defense Research University, members of the ministry of defense general staff, and students of the Vazgen Sargsyan Military Academy September 1-16 as part of the Kansas Army National Guard State Partnership Program.
+The purpose of the visit was to facilitate discussions and training on mission command and the officer/non-commissioned officer relationship from a U.S. Army and National Guard perspective.

+This year marks the 20th anniversary of the State Partnership Program between the Kansas National Guard and the Republic of Armenia.
+Over the years, the Kansas National Guard has worked closely with the Armenian Ministry of Defense, Ministry of Health, Rescue Service, and other governmental offices and agencies, cooperating on military-to-military, military-to-civilian, and civilian-to-civilian events.

+Topics for engagements are chosen through discussions between the two entities and depend on the capabilities and interests of each.

 |Date Taken: